Winchester Model 1897: World War I protests

+American caricature showing Paul von Hindenburg criticising the short-barrelled shotgun, which Uncle Sam and Teddy mock him for considering German war crimes.

 The Winchester Model 1897 shotgun was widely used by American forces during World War I, particularly in trench warfare.
 Its effectiveness in close-quarters combat led to a formal protest by the German government on 19 September 1918.
 Germany claimed that the use of shotguns violated the laws of war, specifically citing Article 23(e) of the 1907 Hague Convention, which prohibits weapons causing unnecessary suffering.
 The protest threatened that any U.S. soldier captured with a shotgun or its ammunition would be subject to execution.
 In response, the U.S. government, through Secretary of State Robert Lansing and Acting Judge Advocate General Brigadier General Samuel T. Ansell, rejected the German protest.
 They argued that the shotgun was a lawful weapon of war, comparable to other accepted weapons like shrapnel shells and machine guns.
 The U.S. warned that any execution of American prisoners would result in reprisals.

 Despite the controversy, there are no known instances of German forces executing American soldiers for possessing shotguns.
 However, the U.S. military reportedly censored photographs of trench guns in combat to avoid further diplomatic issues and to prevent negative perceptions among Allied nations.

 During the First World War, both the French and British high commands evaluated shotguns for trench warfare but declined to adopt them, chiefly because ammunition performance was unreliable in damp conditions and reload rates were slower than those of rifles.